 Hardware Requirements

-The RAM and storage requirement is also higher for Windows 11.
-So, if you are using an old PC or laptop, you will not be able to update to this OS version.
+The RAM and storage needs are higher for Windows 11.
+If you have an old PC or laptop, you can’t update to this OS version.

 The Negative Feedback

-As with any new product, Windows 11 has received its fair share of negative feedback.
-Some users have reported bugs and glitches, while others have simply didn’t like the new UI.
-However, it is important to note that all new products have teething problems, and Windows 11 is no different.
+Windows 11, like any new release, has received some negative feedback.
+Users have reported bugs and glitches, while others disliked the new UI.
+However, it’s important to note all new products have initial teething problems, and Windows 11 is no exception.

-The good thing is that Microsoft is working hard to address these issues and make the operating system more stable.
+Fortunately, Microsoft is working hard to fix these issues and make the operating system more stable.

 The Lack of Apps

-This is likely to change in the future as more and more developers create apps for Windows 11.
+The future may change as more developers create apps for Windows 11.

 Lacks Customization